-Rob Young, the coastal geologist, credits the state's planning efforts.
-But if the state were serious about adapting to rising seas, he says, it would be smarter in responding to the storms that already hammer the coast.
+Rob Young, the coastal geologist, said if the state were serious about adapting to rising seas, it would be smarter in responding to the storms that already hammer the coast.

 Beach communities shredded by hurricanes are typically built back, sometimes repeatedly.

 Taxpayers subsidize federal flood insurance, roads and bridges.

-If seas rise by 1 meter, Young said, engineers could fix the holes storms would blow through the rim of barrier islands, as long as the state can afford repairs.
+If seas rise by one metre, Young said, engineer s could fix the holes storms would blow through the rim of barrier islands, as long as the state can afford repairs.

 The problem of the future is that Charleston, Miami and other East coast cities also would be struggling to keep their heads above water.